Pakpattan: Language

-Famous Food

-Tosha is a special sweet which was produced first in Pakpattan.
-It is also sold in India as a delicacy originally made in Pakpattan.

 Shrine of Baba Farid

 The Shrine of Baba Farid is one of Pakistan's most revered shrines.
-Built in the town that was known in medieval times as Ajodhan, the old town's importance was eclipsed by that of the shrine, as evidenced by its renaming to "Pakpattan," meaning "Holy Ferry" - referencing a river crossing made by pilgrims to the shrine.
+Built in the town once known in medieval times as Ajodhan, the shrine became so well-known that the area was renamed "Pakpattan," meaning "Holy Ferry," in reference to a river crossing made by pilgrims to reach the shrine.
 The shrine has since been a key factor shaping Pakpattan's economy, and the city's politics.